This section describes how to create a page with the classic UI of AEM WCM and then create content on that page.

 Managing Pages within WCM

 This page deals with the classic UI.
+The touch-optimized UI is dealt with in another section.

 Your account needs the appropriate access rights to create or edit pages.